NikKowPHP/social-brain/chapters/chapter-13.md

 For years, I believed that if I mastered one-on-one communication, the rest would take care of itself.
 Then I had to lead a high-stakes project meeting, and I discovered a terrifying truth: a group is not just a collection of individuals.
 It is a complex, emergent system with its own neurochemistry.
 One person's amygdala hijack can infect the entire room in seconds, turning a productive planning session into a chaotic mess.

 This doesn't just happen in a glass-walled conference room.
-It happens in a parent-teacher association meeting, a non-profit's volunteer planning session, or a family discussion about a difficult topic.
+It happens in a parent-teacher association meeting where a controversial new policy is being debated.
+It happens in a non-profit's volunteer planning session when deciding how to allocate a tight budget.
+It happens in a family discussion about a difficult topic.

 The most common "performance space" for any leader is the group meeting—whether it's a corporate board, a non-profit committee, or a family council.
 It is the conductor's primary stage.
 All the tools we have assembled—self-regulation, empathy, SCARF, storytelling—are essential, but they must be integrated and deployed in a new, more complex environment.